-For asset price models of practical interest, the CDF C(t, x; T, y) is a smooth function for t < T, hence the differentiation in Eq.
-(13) is well defined.
-Consequently, numerical differentiation of an approximate C(t, x; T, y) can be done accurately.
+For asset price models of practical interest, the CDF C(t,x;T,y) is a smooth function for t < T; hence, the differentiation in Equation (13) is well defined.
+Consequently, numerical differentiation of an approximate C(t,x;T,y) can be done accurately.
 We discuss this in more detail in Section 3.

-The solution to the problem (11)-(12) depends not only on the independent variables (t, x) but also on the set of parameters T, y and the volatility $\sigma(t, x)$ , which can be parametrically encoded.
-A universal option pricing engine (as well as evaluation of sensitivities) requires an engine which can quickly and sufficiently accurately produce the TPDF for a range of values of the parameters so that we do not need to solve a PDE again, e.g. after recalibration of the volatility.
-Thus, we need to solve a parametric PDE problem, not just for fixed values of parameters (and the variables (t, x)) but for a set of them.
-Traditional numerical methods (finite difference, finite element, Monte Carlo, etc.) are designed to solve PDE problems with fixed parameters.
-In contrast, model order reduction methods for PDEs (Antoulas et al. 2015), and the most modern and universal of them, based on deep learning (Khoo et al. 2017, Kutyniok et al. 2019, Geist et al. 2020), are aimed at parametric PDE problems.
+The solution to the problem (11)-(12) depends not only on the independent variables (t,x) but also on the set of parameters T, y and the volatility $\sigma(t,x)$ , which can be parametrically encoded.
+A universal option pricing engine (as well as evaluation of sensitivities) requires an engine which can quickly and sufficiently accurately produce the TPDF for a range of values of

 2.3.
-Deep learning as a PDE solver
+Deep Learning as a PDE Solver

 Recent developments in deep learning allow us to solve parametric PDE problems effectively.
-In Section 2.3.1 we present the key ingredients of the Deep Galerkin Method (DGM) proposed in Sirignano and Spiliopoulos (2018) for solving PDEs with fixed parameters.
-In Section 2.3.2 we recall the fundamentals of deep learning and also explain how to extend DGM to solving parametric problems.
+In Section 2.3.1, we present the key ingredients of the DGM proposed in Sirignano and Spiliopoulos (2018) for solving PDEs with fixed parameters.
+In Section 2.3.2, we recall the fundamentals of deep learning and explain how to extend DGM to solving parametric problems.
 Implementation of DGM methods requires us to have a NN of suitable architecture.
-We find that even a feedforward network, the simplest NN architecture, can be used successfully for neural TPDF generators, though here, for consistency of the presentation, we prefer to use the NN architecture introduced together with DGM in Sirignano and Spiliopoulos (2018) (henceforth we refer to it as the DGM NN), which we find effective for our purposes (see Section 2.3.3).
-In Online Appendix B, we compare the performance of the feedback forward NN (its simplest version - the multilayer perceptron) with the DGM NN.
+We find that even a feedforward network, the simplest NN architecture, can be used successfully for neural TPDF generators, although here, for consistency of the presentation, we prefer to use the NN architecture introduced together with DGM in Sirignano and Spiliopoulos (2018) (henceforth we refer to it as the DGM NN), which we find effective for our purposes (see Section 2.3.3).
+In Online Appendix B, we compare the performance of the feedback forward NN (its simplest version: the multilayer perceptron) with the DGM NN.

 2.3.1.
-Constructing the loss function.
+Constructing the Loss Function.
 We start with a formal description of DGM used to solve a PDE problem under fixed parameters, which we later extend into solving a parametric PDE problem.
 Let $G \subset \mathbb{R}^d$ be a domain with the boundary $\partial G$ and $\mathcal{L}$ be an elliptic operator.
 Consider the parabolic PDE and boundary condition

-$$\frac{\partial}{\partial t}u(t,\boldsymbol{x}) + \mathcal{L}u(t,\boldsymbol{x}) = 0, \ (t,\boldsymbol{x}) \in [0,T) \times G,$$ (14)
+$$\frac{\partial}{\partial t}u(t,x) + \mathcal{L}u(t,x) = 0, (t,x) \in [0,T) \times G, \tag{14}$$

-$$u(T, \boldsymbol{x}) = u_T(\boldsymbol{x}), \ \boldsymbol{x} \in G, \tag{15}$$
+$$u(T, x) = u_T(x), x \in G, \tag{15}$$

-$$u(t, \boldsymbol{x}) = g(t, \boldsymbol{x}), \ (t, \boldsymbol{x}) \in [0, T] \times \partial G.$$ (16)
+$$u(t,x) = g(t,x), (t,x) \in [0,T] \times \partial G. \tag{16}$$

-We assume that this problem has a classical solution $u(t, \mathbf{x})$ (see, e.g., Ladyzhenskaya et al. 1968).
+We assume that this problem has a classical solution u(t,x) (Ladyzhenskaya et al. 1968).

-We note that Eqs.
-(11)-(12) are of the form of Eqs.
-(14)-(15) and that the backward Kolmogorov equation for any SDE driven by Wiener process has this form (see further examples in Sections 3-4.2).
+Equations (11)-(12) are of the form of Equations (14)-(15) and the backward Kolmogorov equation for any SDE driven by Wiener process has this form.

-Next, we would like to use deep learning algorithms to "learn" the function $u(t, \boldsymbol{x})$ and, hence, approximate the solution to the PDE problem (14)-(15).
-In other words, we wish to train a deep NN $f(t, \boldsymbol{x}; \boldsymbol{\theta})$ to approximate $u(t, \boldsymbol{x})$ , where $\boldsymbol{\theta}$ are trainable parameters of the NN.
+Next, we would like to use deep learning algorithms to "learn" the function u(t,x) and, hence, approximate the solution to the PDE problem (14)-(15).
+In other words, we wish to train a deep NN $f(t,x;\theta)$ to approximate u(t,x), where $\theta$ are trainable parameters of the NN.

-In order to train the NN, we need to construct a loss (objective) function.
+To train the NN, we need to construct a loss (objective) function.
 In machine learning and deep learning, the loss function quantifies the performance of the approximation.
-In the PDE context, the loss function measures the fit (in other words, the residual) of the differential operator (i.e., the left-hand side of the equation (14)), the terminal condition (15) and the boundary condition (16).
+In the PDE context, the loss function measures the fit (in other words, the residual) of the differential operator (i.e., the left-hand side of the Equation (14)), the terminal condition (15) and the boundary condition (16).
 The loss function L(f) used in this paper has the form

-$$L_1(f) = \left\| \frac{\partial}{\partial t} f(t, \boldsymbol{x}; \boldsymbol{\theta}) + \mathcal{L}f(t, \boldsymbol{x}; \boldsymbol{\theta}) \right\|{[0, T] \times G, \nu_1}^2,$$ (17)
+$$L_2(f) = \|f(T, \mathbf{x}; \boldsymbol{\theta}) - u_T(\mathbf{x})\|{G, \nu_2}^2, \tag{18}$$